CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 ### Processing Stages

-Donders concept of mental processing stages disappeared for a while during the behaviorist era.
+Donders' concept of mental processing stages disappeared for a while during the behaviorist era.
 Although some behaviorists (like Tolman and Hull) were willing to speculate about intervening processes between a stimulus and response, other forms of behaviorism were not interested in whatever mental operations might be taking place.
 As a result, the possibility that there was a mental processing stage for stimulus-identification, response-selection, or other mental operations, was not of scientific interest.

 The concept of processing stages came back in different ways, and we will see more examples in the chapters on memory, attention, and computational modeling.
 As a historical side-note, Donders' ideas become popular again in cognition roughly 100 years after his publication.
 His centenary was celebrated at the second [Attention and Performance](http://www.attentionandperformance.org) conference in 1968, held in the Netherlands.
 This invited-speaker conference series still runs today, and publishes books containing the papers presented at the conference.
 Many of the articles from the early conference years established a role for the concept of processing stages in cognition.
 One example to mention briefly is the [psychological refractory period](https://en.wikipedia.org/wiki/Psychological_refractory_period).